-Lustwarande follows current events at an international level.
+Lustwarande follows developments in sculpture at an international level.
 Research and experimentation, site specificity and temporality are key concepts.
 A large part of the artworks is produced by Lustwarande.
 Whenever possible it concerns international co-productions.

 Lustwarande has a PBO-status.